chippon/unofficial_CoinOpsX_Favorites_plugin/README.md

   Final note: If you change your fav list, just run the script again and it will restore all the non-edited logos removing all watermarks and then watermark the files from your new favoriates file.

   Final final note: I did not include a restore function as of right now. (maybe if someone asks) But you can simply copy the files from inside the zip backup that is taken located at \CoinOPsX_favorites_plugin\backup\backup.zip to your \cox\logo\ directory.
-Then for final cleanup delete the \CoinOPsX_favorites_plugin\ folder.
+Then for final cleanup delete the \CoinOPsX_favorites_plugin\ folder and uninstall image magick from windows like you would other programs.